-The Oceana cruise ship, with 10 passenger decks, 975 cabins, 850 crew and a passenger capacity of 1,950, will be based in Port Rashid offering five Arabian Gulf cruises of up to 10-night itineraries with overnight stays in Dubai and Abu Dhabi.
+MS Oceana cruise liner (which has 10 passenger decks, 975 staterooms, 850 crew, passenger capacity 1950) will be based in Port Rashid offering five Arabian Gulf cruises of up to 10-night itineraries with overnight stays in Dubai and Abu Dhabi.

 P&O UK's move comes after UAE's most recent investment into cruise tourism, the Dubai Harbour, which is targeting the 4 biggest cruise operators in the world to use its facilities.